 However, it allows you to see yourself so you can see how you look best.

-For example, try having your legs straight if you’re lying in bed.
+For example, try out a few sexy photo ideas like having your legs straight if you’re lying in bed.
 Then, your legs bent.
 See which boudoir poses work better for your body type.

 You can also check your facial expressions and make sure your pose looks sexy enough.